The Ultimate In Birding Tours

 MOROCCO BIRDING TOUR: OVERVIEW

 Birdquest’s Morocco birding tours explore the best country for birding in North Africa.
-Our Morocco birding tour has the most comprehensive itinerary available and targets every North African endemic bird other than Algerian Nuthatch (restricted to that country), including the late-arriving Atlas Flycatcher, and many other specialities.
-Our Morocco birding tour is designed to yield up a richly varied bird list as we travel this land of dramatic scenery and fascinating culture.
+Our Morocco birding tour has the most comprehensive itinerary available and targets every North African endemic (or breeding-endemic) bird other than Algerian Nuthatch, including the late-arriving Atlas Flycatcher, as well as many other specialities.
+Beyond the endemics, our Morocco tour is designed to yield up a richly varied bird list as we travel this land of dramatic scenery and fascinating culture.

 Morocco has the richest avifauna in North Africa and, with its many specialities, including all but one of the North African endemics, ranks as one of the top birding tour destinations in the Western Palearctic (the zoogeographical term for Europe, North Africa and the Middle East).